Malte Ziewitz

 Cornell University

-I am an Associate Professor at the Department of Science & Technology Studies at Cornell University with a graduate field membership in Information Science.
+I am an Associate Professor at the Department of Science & Technology Studies at Cornell University with graduate field membership in Information Science and Media Studies.
 An ethnographer and sociologist, I study the changing role of governance and regulation in, of, and through digitally networked environments – the dynamics at work, the values at stake, the design options at hand.

 Previously, I was a postdoctoral fellow at New York University's Department of Media, Culture, and Communication and Information Law Institute.
 I also worked as a junior researcher at the Hans Bredow Institute for Media Research.
 I hold a D.Phil. from the University of Oxford, an M.P.A. from Harvard University, and a First State Exam in Law from the University of Hamburg.
 In my previous life, I was a radio reporter, copywriter, and one of the team building Free Cakes for Kids UK.